Published September 21, 2012

 Based on anecdotal evidence, the media has also been keen on reporting that Iceland’s creative sectors have flourished.
-Whether or not the crash has had anything to do with a proliferation in the arts, it has certainly been a subject of inspiration, as director Baltasar Kormákur attests in our feature interview
+Whether or not the crash has had anything to do with a proliferation in the arts, it has certainly been a subject of inspiration, as director Baltasar Kormákur attests in our feature interview on page 21.

 At the premiere of his film ‘Djúpið,’ which is based on the true and inspiring survival story of an Icelandic fisherman whose ship went down in the dead of winter, Baltasar told the audience that he wanted to make a film that dealt with the crash, but not a film about people losing all of their money, a film that went deeper, reflecting on the national identity.

-It somehow caught me off guard when the film began in Icelandic.
+Still, it somehow caught me off guard when the film began in Icelandic.
 It wasn’t so much because I think of Baltasar as the Hollywood director that he is fast becoming, but because it is just so rare to see films in Icelandic.

 Iceland’s film industry may be growing, but the majority of films and TV shows shown in Iceland have been and still are imported and subtitled.
 In fact, Icelanders often credit growing up on American TV for their ability to speak such great English.